Academic Advisor - TRIO Upward Bound

-- Develop a Individual Academic Plan (IAP) for participants in a designated grade level including transcript evaluation, academic and extracurricular activity advising, and social/personal/academic intervention.
+- Develop a personal education plan (PEP) for participants in a designated grade level including transcript evaluation, academic and extracurricular activity advising, and social/personal/academic intervention.

-- Maintain weekly office hours at one or more of the target schools (which include JFK High School, Richmond High School and DeAnza High School).
+- Maintain weekly office hours at one or more of the target schools (which include Oakland High Schools and/or Richmond High Schools).

 - Act as the liaison between the program and parents, target school personnel, community representatives, and post-secondary institutions.

 - Coordinate and facilitate academic support programs including advising, workshops, assessment, and follow-up as well as resource referral.